 Koh Samui has amazing amenities.

 Don’t get me wrong.
 We had a marvellous time.
-We went jet skiing with a guide in the Andaman Sea and took an ATV tour in the hills and jungle surrounding us.
+We went jet skiing with a guide in the Gulf of Siam and took an ATV tour in the hills and jungle surrounding us.
 For a couple of days, we took the ferry across to Koh Phangan where we explored the beautiful beaches and delicious restaurants scattered throughout.
 Back on Koh Samui, we shopped and found some cool boutiques.
 It sounds pretty wonderful, right?

 If you are looking for an easy destination for your Thailand holiday, then look no further.
 Koh Samui has been developed into the ultimate tourist destination.
 There are hotels and restaurants everywhere for every price point.
 We found some terrific bars and nightlife.
 Further, there is a large tourist infrastructure to transport and entertain you most everywhere on the island.